 - Erasmus learning agreement and course selection: Your academic advisor, Dr. Susan Brähler, is responsible for signing your Erasmus learning agreement "during mobility".
 The academic advisors need to make sure that the classes you have selected for your mobility semester correspond with the framework set by the Joint Programme.
 Please bear in mind that you are not 'regular' Erasmus/exchange students in the sense that your course selection needs to comply with the Joint Programme!

 As you need a permanent residence in Bamberg, bank account and health insurance before you can successfully enrol, please make sure to arrive no later than three (better: four) days before the end of the respective enrolment period!
-To get help with these issues, please get in touch with our Support upon Arrival team.
+To get help with these issues, please get in touch with our International Student Support team.